hervenivon/awesome-discoveries/README.md

   * [localstack](https://github.com/localstack/localstack) - The folks aren't really responsive, nor their enterprise offer seems to conclude in one way or another, but there is a lot of value and a lot to learn from that project.
 * API design
   * [REST is the new SOAP](https://medium.freecodecamp.org/rest-is-the-new-soap-97ff6c09896d) - An article with a counter-current point of view that emphasizes every negative aspects of `REST`.
+* Tools:
+  * [Cloudcraft](https://cloudcraft.co/) - Will help you document automatically your cloud infrastructure.

 ### Algorithms

 * [Fountain Codes](https://divan.github.io/posts/fountaincodes/) - Transfer information over noisy channels.
-Example given with [txqr](https://github.com/divan/txqr) a project that uses Animated GQ to transfer data over mobiles.
+Example given with [txqr](https://github.com/divan/txqr) a project that uses Animated QR codes to transfer data over mobiles.
 * Any [Bret Victor](http://worrydream.com/) essays, demo, experiments.
 This inspired me so much and make myself questioning my day to day life as an engineer.
 He made me rethink the way we explain and learn things and share them with others.
 I'm so frustrated not seeing his demo becoming real life products.
   * [Algojammer](https://github.com/ChrisKnott/Algojammer) - A project that stole the idea of "Learning programming" is an attempt to turn Bret's work into reality.